C295-oss/C295-oss/README.md

 <br>

 I'm a Computer Science student at the University of Illinois, Chicago.

-I have interests in software development.
+I have an interest in software development.

-Most of the projects I have public on my github are personal projects that I have built in my free time, either for fun or for learning a new tool.
-All university projects are private.
+I enjoy going to hackathons as well as programming in my free time.
 <br>

-### I'm currently working on Node.js and Express.js
+### I'm currently working on Node.js, Express.js, and MongoDB.

 <br>